solabtokyo/Yamashita_et_al_2023/README.md

 Figure 3c is created from these 3D images using Fiji.

+#### Create images for Figure 4a
+- make-figure4a.ipynb

+Original images and segmented images are cropped for Figure 4a.

 #### Analysis of 3D morphological properties for Figure 4b
 - reconstruct.ipynb